SignalK/signalk.github.io/solutions.md

   Signal&nbsp;K supporting Android based Boat Apps.
 - [BBN Bareboat Necessities](https://bareboat-necessities.github.io/) : BBN OS is free and open source.
 It is based on commonly used community supported open source projects such as SignalK, PyPilot, OpenCPN, and others.
 BBN OS graphical user interface will let you build a cockpit front-end to all functionality of the OS from chartplotting, dashboards, weather information, to media player, etc.
 - [Vyacht router](http://vyacht.net/) : router with Signal K support
+- [OpenPlotter](https://openplotter.readthedocs.io/latest/description/what_is_openplotter.html) : OpenPlotter is a combination of software and hardware to be used as navigational aid on small and medium boats.
+It is also a complete on-board home automation system.
+It is open-source, low-cost, low-consumption and it works on ARM computers like the Raspberry Pi or any computer running a Linux Debian derivative.

 #### Misc Utility
 - [pysk](https://github.com/ph1l/pysk) : a terminal client for displaying Signal K data, based on [Signal K Python client library](https://github.com/ph1l/python-signalk-client).